yevhenradchenko/bamboohr-parser/README.md

 If you ever needed local database or automate data usage from BambooHR service, you can use this script for you needs.
 Parse though all of your data on BambooHR.

+Also you can pin this link for fast access:[ BambooHR Parser ](https://yevhenradchenko.github.io/bamboohr-parser/)

 ## Install all needed libraries